The Spiritual Centre.co.uk

 Gnomi - Ivy

-Where Ivy grows, the elemental orders quietly meet.
-Its roots grip the soil where the Gnomi move patiently through earth and stone, tending the hidden architecture beneath the forest floor.
-Its climbing stems wind themselves around oak and ash where the Dryads dwell, the spirits of the trees whose life flows through bark, leaf, and sap.
-And when the older vine is cut and dried, its wood becomes kindling for the hearth, awakening the presence of the Salamander, the elemental spirit of fire.
+Where Ivy grows, the hidden orders of nature quietly meet.
+Its roots grip the soil where the Gnomi move patiently through earth, stone, and the deep unseen passages beneath the woodland floor.
+Its climbing stems wind themselves around Oak, Ash, Elder, and ancient trunks where the Dryads dwell, while its older vine, once cut and dried, may feed the hearth and awaken the transforming presence of the Salamander.
+In Ivy, the realms of earth, tree, and fire are drawn into one living thread.

-In the understanding of the Bnwyfre spiritual order, these beings are not separate dominions but expressions of the same living current of Bnwyfre, the breath of life flowing through all creation.
-Ivy becomes a living bridge between them.
-It rises from the soil of the Gnomi, entwines the trees of the Dryads, and offers itself to the transforming fire of the Salamander.
-Through the Ivy, earth, tree, and fire are quietly joined in the continuous breath of Bnwyfre.
+Within the understanding of the Bnwyfre Spiritual Order, these beings are not separate dominions but expressions of one living current: Bnwyfre, the breath of life and life force energy flowing through all creation.
+Ivy becomes a visible bridge within that mystery.
+It rises from the soil of the Gnomi, embraces the life of the trees, and may one day return itself to flame, warmth, and ash.
+Through Ivy, life is shown to be continuous rather than divided.

-Green Man (Oak King)
+Green Man / Ivy

 Hildegard of Bingen - Ivy